 I am a Russian woman from Latvia and a nurse who has now made her home in America.
 At 32, I am now at my optimal point for a return to full-time study in my field.
 My main area of interest is cardiology, and I a looking for a way to give something back to my community.
 I have chosen to specialize in Cardiology because of my long-time fascination with the heart and how this organ plays a significant role in various crippling diseases.
 My choice was also influenced by what I understand to be a shortage of primary care providers with advanced training in cardiology.

 As a cardiac nurse practitioner, I will fulfill similar functions to a cardiac nurse but with more autonomy.
 I will have the privilege of significantly refining my ability to diagnose and successfully treat even the most acute and chronic cardiac diseases.
 I hope to work in a cardiology practice laboring to prevent the occurrence and reoccurrences of heart conditions among our patients, advising and educating patients and their families about healthier lifestyle habits.
-Among cardiology issues, all of which I work very hard to stay current in, I devote extra time to studying the literature and popular conceptions about cholesterol reduction, cholesterol intake, and the role of daily exercise in the regimens of patients with heart disease.
+Among cardiology issues, all of which I work extremely hard to stay current in, I devote extra time to studying the literature and popular conceptions about cholesterol reduction, cholesterol intake, and the role of daily exercise in patients with heart disease regimens.

 My passion for cardiology is matched only by my love for the elderly.
-As America continues to age, I gravitate more and more to senior issues.
+As America ages, I gravitate increasingly to senior issues.
 I feel that I must respond to the demographic realities of my community.
-It will also be an honor to devote myself not only to cardiology but also to advocate for more healthy lifestyles for our senior citizens.
+It will also be an honor to devote myself to cardiology and advocate for more healthy lifestyles for our senior citizens.